Silent k and g

-In English orthography, the letter ⟨k⟩ normally reflects the pronunciation of [] and the letter ⟨g⟩ normally is pronounced //ɡ// or "hard" g, as in goose, gargoyle and game; //d͡ʒ// or "soft" g, generally before i or e, as in giant, ginger and geology; or //ʒ// in some words of French origin, such as rouge, beige and genre.
+In English orthography, the letter ⟨k⟩ normally reflects the pronunciation of [] and the letter ⟨g⟩ normally is pronounced //ɡ// or "hard" g, as in goose, gargoyle and game; //d͡ʒ// or "soft" g, generally before i or e, as in giant, ginger and geology; or //ʒ// in some words of French origin, such as beige and genre.
 However, silent ⟨k⟩ and ⟨g⟩ occur because of apheresis, the dropping of the initial sound of a word.
 These sounds used to be pronounced in Old and Middle English.

 Silent (k)

 The letter ⟨k⟩ is normally silent (i.e. it does not reflect any sound) when it precedes an ⟨n⟩ at the beginning of a word, as in "knife", and sometimes by extension in other positions.
-Exceptions include the town of Knoebels Grove (/kəˈnoʊbəlz/ kə-NOH-bəlz) located in Pennsylvania in the United States, the Germanic surname Knaus(s) (/kəˈnaʊs/ kə-NOWSS) used by NASCAR crew chief Chad Knaus and First Lady Melania (Knauss) Trump and also words of foreign origin such as Knesset, the name of the Israeli Parliament, etc.
+Exceptions include the town of Knoebels Grove (/kəˈnoʊbəlz/ kə-NOH-bəlz) located in Pennsylvania in the United States, the Germanic surname Knaus(s) (/kəˈnaʊs/ kə-NOWSS) used by NASCAR crew chief Chad Knaus and words of foreign origin such as Knesset, the name of the Israeli Parliament.

 Silent (g)

 While not as common, the letter ⟨g⟩ is also usually silent (i.e. it does not reflect any sound) when preceding an ⟨n⟩ at the beginning or end of a word, as in "gnat", "campaign" and "design".
 In some words borrowed from Romance languages, it may appear within a word, as in "champagne", where it originally denoted the phoneme ŋ.
-An exception is the acronym GNU.

 In addition, the digraph gh, in the dominant dialects of Modern English, is almost always either silent (as in "bough", "thorough", "furlough", "night" or "weight") or pronounced //f// (as in "tough", "enough" or "laugh").
 It is also occasionally pronounced //ə//, such as in Edinburgh.
 When ⟨gh⟩ occurs at the beginning of a word, it is pronounced hard (//ɡ//) as in "ghost" and "ghetto".

 In a few words of Greek origin, the digraph ⟨gm⟩ is pronounced //m//, with the (g) being silent, such as in "phlegm", "paradigm" and "diaphragm".